When someone refers you a client, there’s already trust in the room.

 Your referral relationships are gold.
 Treat the clients they send you like gold, too.

-A tailored landing page takes just a little effort, but it can make a big impact on first impressions, conversion rates, and long-term partnerships.
+A tailored landing page requires some effort, but can significantly impact first impressions, conversion rates, and long-term partnerships.